dictation-toolbox/Caster/docs/readthedocs/Installation/Windows/Dragon_NaturallySpeaking.md

     - *Note: For this to work correctly, Python must be installed to `C:/Python27`
     - Optional Step** for Caster's `Legion` MouseGrid- Legion Feature available on Windows 8 and above.

-6. The Legion MouseGrid requires [Microsoft Visual C++ Redistributable Packages for Visual Studio 2015, 2017 and 2019 (x86).](https://support.microsoft.com/en-nz/help/2977003/the-latest-supported-visual-c-downloads) Note: Should not be needed if Windows 10 is up-to-date.

 ### **Setup and launch DNS for Classic Install.**

 > 1. Start or restart Dragon. `Click Run_Caster_DNS.bat` Status Window appear and load Caster.
 Once loaded Caster commands should be available to dictate.